-As part of the diagnostic work at the NVI, nine sheep and one arctic fox were tested serologically for T. gondii.
-One sheep and the arctic fox were positive.
+As part of the diagnostic work at the NVI, 11 sheep were tested serologically for T. gondii.
+None were positive.

 T. gondii is prevalent in Norway, but is less prevalent than in southern Europe.
 It has been estimated that 90% of Norwegian women are susceptible to infection, and that 2 in 1,000 pregnant women contract the infection for the first time during pregnancy.
 The parasite is estimated to transmit to the foetus in approximately 50% of these cases.